notruthless/Geo/README.md

    Calls back the callback function with an array of cities within that radius.

+*To actually use this library, you have to change "your_user_id" in the code to your geonames id*

-NOTE: Written in (and unchanged since) 2012, just uploading to have it on GitHub
+**NOTE: Written in (and unchanged since) 2012, just uploading to have it on GitHub**